 Background on the Interfaith Shelter Network of San Diego

 The Rotational Shelter Program is a seasonal emergency shelter program that takes in men, women and families.
-The Network involves over 120 congregations of all denominations, countywide.
+The Network involves over 120 congregations of all denominations, county-wide.
 About 70 of the congregations host the program in their facilities for two weeks a year and the remainder serve in a valuable support role, providing volunteers for meals, overnight hosting, transportation and donations.

 Generally, 12 guests at a time stay in the congregation facilities.
 At the end of two weeks, the whole operation - cots and guests - rotate to another area congregation.
 Guests can stay up to eight weeks in the Network.
-The average stay is just under six (6) weeks until the individual/family moves toward independence.
+The average stay is just under six weeks until the individual/family moves toward independence.

 Thank you for your support and service.
 We are looking forward to hosting and displaying our genuine St. James by-the-Sea hospitality in welcoming our guests.